iTsMaaT/discord-player-spotify/README.md

 # Spotify Extractor (metadata only)

-> ⚠️ Warning: This extractor is still in development and may not work as expected.

 This is a reworked Spotify extractor inspired from the original one at @discord-player/extractors.

 ## Installation